 The west-to-east trend indicates that the atmosphere above the western ocean is more baroclinic unstable than above the eastern ocean, which is consistent with the stronger PE-to-KE conversion in the west basins as shown in figure 3.
 We note that the $\mathrm{EGR}_{800}$ in the South Pacific is not big.
 However, this branch is subject to the strong seasonal cycle of the southern hemisphere subtropical jet \cite{gillett2021tropical}.
-In figure~\ref{fig:EGR_seasonal}, we present the seasonal $\mathrm{EGR}_{800}$ (red coloring), frequent AR region (black contours), high IEKE region (blue contours), and the high IqEKE region (cyan contours).
+In figure~\ref{fig:EGR_seasonal}, we present the seasonal $\mathrm{EGR}_{800}$ (red coloring) and the frequent AR region (black contours,also see figure~\ref{fig:IVs_freq_seasonal}).
 In JJA, when there is a strong subtropical jet \cite{gillett2021tropical} and more frequent AR activity in the southern Pacific, there is a branch of strong $\mathrm{EGR}_{800}$ in the region.
 The branch exhibits a stronger $\mathrm{EGR}_{800}$ at the west of the basin compared with the east.
 Hence, the spatial variation of $\mathrm{EGR}_{800}$ is consistent with the west-east variation of PE-to-KE conversion.